kartikpandit712/TPU_Gen/README.md

 # TPU_Gen
-This repo contains the framework to generate the TPU and their approximate versions, leveraging the Large Language Models.
+This repo contains the framework to generate the TPU and their approximate versions, leveraging the Large Language Models (LLMs).